 This shy, bookish teenager, was haunted by a yearning for

-Looking for something to bridge the imagined divide between everyday life and the Absolute – an indescribable experience.
+Looking for something to bridge the imagined divide between everyday life and the Absolute – some unnameable, indescribable experience.

 Voraciously consumed the book “Autobiography of a Yogi” by Paramahansa Yogananda and felt strongly that “it” lie in the direction of the spiritual.